1. What are textiles?

 Textiles that could be reused or donated make up 10% of the waste stream in Nova Scotia and take up valuable space in our landfills.
 Diverting textile waste from landfills will save space for items that have no current recycling programs.
 Donating your textiles also helps feed the demand for this material both locally and internationally.
 Currently, the supply of textiles does not meet the growing market demands.
 Many marginalized citizens could benefit from a greater supply of affordable clothes.
 Let’s keep the supply coming so everyone benefits!

-6. What can I NOT put in the donation bin?
+6. What can I NOT donate?

 7. Does my donation stay in my community?